 Every day, our DNA is damaged from many different sources such as free radicals produced within the cell as it makes energy, UV exposure from sunlight, and from damaging chemicals in cigarette smoke and alcohol.
-If not accurately repaired, such damage can give rise to mutations and genomic instability; an inability to faithfully pass on genetic information to progeny, which can lead to many different human diseases.
+If not accurately repaired, such damage can give rise to mutations and genomic instability; an inability to faithfully pass on genetic information to progeny, which can lead to many different human diseases and ageing processes.

-For example; genome instability is a defined hallmark of human cancers and can impact on our ability to effectively treat the disease.
-Given this, our cells have developed many different mechanisms and processes that function every day to maintain a stable genome.
+For example; genome instability is a defined hallmark of human cancers and can impact on our ability to effective treat the disease.
+Given this, our cells have developed many different mechanisms and process that function every day to maintain a stable genome.

 A comet assay which measures the amount of DNA damage in a cell.
 The dots with tails which look like comets correspond to cells with extensive DNA damage